Shagesh/pytorch-NSM/README.md

 If you do not have `conda` installed, the easiest way to get started is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Follow the installation instructions for your system.

-Next, create a new environment and install the necessary pre-requisites using
+Next, create a new environment and install using

 ```sh
 conda env create -f environment.yml